 - User-Friendly Experience

 Critically evaluate your current patient portal and find out if patients have tried to use your portal and abandoned it.
 This is a telltale sign of user experience problems.
-If your current portal has little patient engagement, consider investigating other options – custom portal solutions can be developed and optimized to meet your patients’ needs.
+If your current portal has little patient engagement, consider investigating other options – custom patient engagement solution can be developed and optimized to meet your patients’ needs.